esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ::::::::::::::::::::::::: callout

-## What are some disadvantages to ultrasounds in terms of computational analysis?
+## What Are Some Disadvantages to Ultrasounds in Terms of Computational Analysis?

 Ultrasounds images are operator-dependent, often with embedded patient data, and the settings and patients' positions can vary widely.